jfrog/gke-marketplace-jfrog-container-registry/README.md

 gcloud auth configure-docker
 ```

-You can install artifactory-ha in an existing GKE cluster or create a new GKE cluster.
+You can install the JFrog Container Registry in an existing GKE cluster or create a new GKE cluster.

 * If you want to **create** a new Google GKE cluster, follow the instructions from the section [Create a GKE cluster](#create-gke-cluster) onwards.